Nuke: Deploy Helm package locally (special guest, GitVersion)

 Installing the Helm package

-And finally, the step to install the Helm package in the Kubernetes cluster (you can first check Useful commands for Helm).
+And finally, here is the step to install the Helm package in the Kubernetes cluster.
+You can first check Useful commands for Helm.
 Go to your solution folder and run the following commands to create the Helm package:

 mkdir helm